FlipDyn with Control: Resource Takeover Games with Dynamics: FlipDyn-Con for LQ Problems

 \end{remark}

-Remark~\ref{rem:eta_multiple_bounds} is a direct consequence of Lemma~\ref{lem:linear_control_policy_bounds}.
-Similar to the scalar/$1-$dimensional case, not all control costs~\eqref{eq:ST_MV_cost_Q} satisfy the approximate saddle-point recursion.
-The following remark provides the minimum adversarial control cost required to satisfy the recursions~\eqref{eq:Val_nD_al0_bounds} and~\eqref{eq:Val_nD_al1_bounds}.
+Remark~\ref{rem:eta_multiple_bounds} directly follows from Lemma~\ref{lem:linear_control_policy_bounds}.
+As with the scalar case, not all control costs~\eqref{eq:ST_MV_cost_Q} satisfy the approximate saddle-point recursion.
+The following remark identifies the minimum adversarial control cost required to satisfy the recursions~\eqref{eq:Val_nD_al0_bounds} and~\eqref{eq:Val_nD_al1_bounds}.